How to connect with a distant teen? Such an important question.

 We find that a lot of times, teens are more willing to chat in the evening after getting back from a hanging out with friends.
 Chances are, they are in a better mood, and their guard is down.
 This is a great opportunity to try and stir conversation since they’re already in a social mood.
 We recommend offering to make them their favorite snack, saying something inspirational, and staying up with them because they might want to talk before bed.

+How to connect with a distant teen?
 Say Good Morning and Good Night

 This next tip might seem simple, but it really works.
 If you get in the pattern of wishing your teen a good morning and good night every day, they will come to expect it from you, and it will start to feel weird when you don’t check in with them.
 It’s a really good way to show your teen that you care and that you’re thinking about them without getting too nosey in their business.
 Sometimes the simple check-ins are incredibly valuable, encouraging your teen to warm up and talk more.

 It’s no fun to see your teenager is having a bad day, but you can make the most out of the situation by offering to be there during a rough patch.
 Your teen is probably looking for some form of comfort, so they might be more open to expressing themselves and connecting with a parent.
 It’s important to give them space too, and you don’t want them to shut down by prying, so you might try saying,

 “It looks like you’re going through something right now, and we don’t have to talk about it if you don’t want.
 But I’m just letting you know that I’m here no matter what, and you can talk to me about anything.”

 Admit You’re Not the Expertthat is How to Connect with a Distant Teen